 Albert Tony, Treasurer: 309-412-6518

 The Men’s Club plans numerous social events throughout the year, assists other parish organizations with fundraisers, helps with general maintenance and repair of parish properties and raises money for the parish.

 They also raise money to fund parish needs, offering grants to the church and to the school.
 The Men’s Club fundraisers are their annual Smoker in February, Golf Outing in May and annual memberships.

 When They Meet

-Monthly meetings take place from September through May in the parish center banquet room at 6:00 p.m. unless otherwise noted.
-They host beginning and end-of-year social events.
+Typically, monthly meetings take place from September through May in the parish center banquet room at 6:00 p.m. unless otherwise noted.
+The club hosts beginning and end-of-year social events.
 For 2020-21, meetings will be announced in the bulletin, after Mass, here on the website, via email and social media channels.

 - Thursday, October 7: Wild Game Feed dinner

 - Thursday, November 4: Bring a Friend!

 - Monday, January 10 (tent.): Take down church decorations